RomanBoegli/OptimizHelper/README.md

 Part 2a:
-  aitken           Returns the Aitken sequence for a value series of at least 3. broyden          Iterating optimization using Broyden's method. diffbeauty       Returns the derivative in pretty form. difftree         Returns all partial derivatives as a tree. evaluate         Evaluates a function with a given substitution (assumes alphabetic order).
+  aitken           Returns the Aitken sequence for a value series of at least 3. broyden          Iterating optimization using Broyden's method given a function and starting v... broydeninter     Iterating optimization using Broyden's method given the interim results start... diffbeauty       Returns the derivative in pretty form. difftree         Returns all partial derivatives as a tree. evaluate         Evaluates a function with a given substitution (assumes alphabetic order).